Christian Clarke

-Partridge returned to the show for two episodes in May 2014 which saw Christian attend the funeral of Lucy Beale (Hetti Bywater).
-Christian appeared in two episodes on 19 and 20 May 2014.
+Partridge returned to the show for two episodes on 19 and 20 May 2014 which saw Christian attend the funeral of Lucy Beale (Hetti Bywater).
 In January 2015, it was confirmed that Partridge would be returning for the show's 30th anniversary celebrations in February 2015.
 Partridge appeared in four episodes between 17 and 20 February 2015, including a fully live episode, which saw Christian attend Jane's wedding to Ian Beale (Adam Woodyatt).
 On 8 April 2016, it was reported that Partridge would reprise the role again in "early summer" 2016.
 Christian returned on 26 May 2016 and departed again on 30 May.